Tommy Zeigler case: Controversy

 The case against Zeigler, and his trial, has been the subject of criticism by many, including civil rights activist Bianca Jagger, and a juror who voted to convict Zeigler.
 Among the criticized points was the judge who oversaw the trial, Maurice M. Paul; months before the murders, both Zeigler and Judge Paul testified in an unrelated case on opposing sides.
 Although the jury at Zeigler's trial recommended life imprisonment, Judge Paul instead sentenced Zeigler to death.

 At Zeigler's trial, one of the key eyewitnesses for the prosecution, Felton Thomas, testified that on the night of the murders, he, Zeigler, and Charlie Mays drove to an orange grove to fire some guns.
 The prosecution believed that this was a plan from Zeigler to get their fingerprints on the guns.
-In 2013, however, Felton Thomas recanted parts of his testimony.
+In 2013, however, Felton Thomas recanted parts of his testimony to investigator Lynn-Marie Carty.

 In 2011, Zeigler's private investigator, Lynn-Marie Carty, located a new eyewitness named Robert Foster.
 On the night of the murders, he attempted to rob a gas station across the street from the Zeigler Furniture Store.
 Don Frye, the lead investigator on the case, had lied about Foster, saying his name was a typographical error.

 Aftermath

 Zeigler was scheduled to be executed on October 22, 1982.
 However, the U.S. District Court in Jacksonville stayed the execution due to new evidence.
 Zeigler was then scheduled to be executed on May 20, 1986.
 Zeigler's lawyers, Harold Vernon Davids and Ralph Vincent "Terry" Hadley, III rejected the two attempted executions.
 The 11th Circuit Court of Appeal stayed the execution due to inadequate representation.
 In April 1988, Zeigler's death sentence was overturned.
-Zeigler was re-sentenced and again given the death penalty.
+Zeigler was re-sentenced and again sentenced to death.

 In 2005, Zeigler's request for a new trial was denied after DNA tests failed to conclude that Charlie Mays was the perpetrator.
 Zeigler's case was denied bloodstain DNA analysis in 2013 and 2016.
 In April 2017, Zeigler's case was denied Touch DNA analysis.

 In May 2021, a Florida prosecutor agreed to allow DNA testing on evidence that helped convict Zeigler.
-Attorney General Ashley Moody however has filed a motion trying to block it; the hearing is still pending.

-On July 1, 2022, the Florida Supreme Court (7 to Zero Ruling) rejected Florida Attorney General Ashley Moody’s attempt to block modern DNA testing paid for by Ziegler’s attorneys.

-Zeigler’s DNA hearing is set for September 19, 2022.
+However, Attorney General Ashley Moody filed a motion trying to block it.
+On July 1, 2022, the Florida Supreme Court rejected Florida Attorney General Ashley Moody’s attempt to block modern DNA testing paid for by Zeigler’s attorneys.
+Zeigler’s DNA hearing was set for September 19, 2022.
 On December 19, 2022, he was granted permission for a DNA test.
+On January 26, 2025, Zeigler’s attorneys filed a 64-page ruling requesting a new trial, claiming that the DNA results prove their client's innocence.